Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiment on Synthetic Data

 \textbf{Encoding Directions:} Fig. \ref{fig:toy-cossim} - \textbf{orange} indicates perfect alignment between the learned signal vectors and the ground-truth concept encoding directions.
-We stress the fact that in this experiment signal vectors were learned in an unsupervised manner together with the concept detectors, and this is different from the approach we took in Section \ref{sec:synthetic-signal-vectors}, where we evaluated signal vectors as estimators under ideal input conditions.
+We stress the fact that, in this experiment, signal vectors are driven by signal values extracted by the concept detectors, and this is different from Section \ref{sec:synthetic-signal-vectors}, where signal vectors were tested under ideal input conditions.